Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Many people confuse mortgage loan income tax benefits with tax benefits for home entity loans.
 These two are not the same.
 The two loans are only different.
 A home entity loan is a home loan that one avails for building a home.
 At the same time, tax benefits on loans against property can be availed against loans taken by pledging the property which is already existing.

-Tax provisionIncome tax implication on a loan against property
+Tax provisionIncome tax implication on a Loan Against Property

 Tax Exemptions Under Section 24(B)Tax deduction of up to Rs.
 2 lakhs on the interest paid